 In this lab, you will learn how to run an R script using knitr::spin, which produces an HTML file containing the script commands, their output, and any plots they produce.
-This a convenient way of getting all output and plots in one file, and is how you will produce output for the course assignments.
-You will also practice how to define functions with defaults, call functions with arguments identified by name, and add things to an existing plot.
+This a convenient way of getting all output and plots in one file, and is how you will produce output for the large assignments.

-The knitr package is installed on the CDF computers.
+The knitr package is installed on the CS teaching computers.
 If you are using R on your own computer, you will need to install it by giving the following command to R: